mpalmer79/VeriFlow/docs/build.md

 ACCEPTANCE CRITERIA
 ==================================================

-- supported upload-backed evidence can be previewed in the UI
+- upload-backed evidence can be previewed/downloaded through a short-lived signed access flow or an equally safe direct mechanism
-- metadata-only docs never expose false preview actions
+- metadata-only docs cannot obtain content access
-- record-level evidence summary exists and is useful
+- orphan cleanup workflow is safe, deliberate, and root-bounded
-- storage/orphan tooling materially improves operational visibility
+- admin/debug routes are no longer broadly exposed
-- header behavior for content delivery is deliberate and hardened
+- preview modal accessibility is materially improved
-- range support is either implemented correctly or explicitly deferred
+- app-level security headers are deliberate and compatible with current behavior
 - tests cover the critical new behavior
 - imports are clean
 - no obvious runtime mismatch remains